Stephan Keller: Netherlands

 Keller returned to Europe and sparked interest from former Eredivise club RKC Waalwijk.
 However, in a shock move Willem II signed Keller on a two-year contract, snatching him from under the nose of his former employee.

 After being dropped to the reserves during the back half of the 2011–12 season, Keller and Willem II mutually terminated his contract with the club after he was told he was surplus to requirements, following the club's promotion to the Eredivise for the 2012–13 Eredivisie season.

 Managerial career

 Keller joined FC Aarau before the 2017–18 season as assistant manager to Ton Verkerk.
 He was caretaker manager following Verkerk's dismissal.
 Patrick Rahmen was installed as new manager the following season and Keller stayed with the club as his assistant.
 Keller was named the manager at FC Aarau on 10 July 2020 following the dismissal of Rahmen.
 His contract goes through 30 June 2023.

-On 1 November 2022, after a six game winless streak in the league, he was dismissed from his position of head coach at Aarau.
+On 1 November 2022, after a six game winless streak in the league, he was dismissed from his position as head coach at Aarau.